hughperkins/pytorch-residual-networks/README.md

 Deep Residual Learning for Image Recognition
 ============================================

+STATUS: DRAFT, IN PROGRESS.
+For the real (torch/lua) version, see https://github.com/gcr/torch-residual-networks/network for now please :-)

 This is a pytorch implementation of ["Deep Residual Learning for Image Recognition",Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun](http://arxiv.org/abs/1512.03385) the winners of the 2015 ILSVRC and COCO challenges.

 It's forked from Michael Wilber's torch-residual-networks.
 The data loading and preprocessing have been moved from